February 10, 2014

 BIM Tool Based on “Doom” Proves to Be Surprisingly Effective

-ICE is a richly interactive software program shifts modular construction away from its one-size-fits-all straitjacket.
+A richly interactive software program shifts modular construction away from its one-size-fits-all straitjacket.

 Until recently, the expectation of modular construction was often undermined by the reality.
 What seemed straightforward and simple on the page could quickly unravel on-site.
 Even systems that had some variation could be “customized” only in a limited range of options.
 All that changed ten years ago when DIRTT Environmental Solutions—the Calgary, Canada–based modular systems company—married cutting-edge technology with lean manufacturing, to produce architectural interiors that combined the ease and efficiency of modular construction with the style and precision of custom-built work.